stevencohn/OneMore/README.md

 * View and edit the [internal OneNote XML](#xml) of the current page
 * Change [**page background**](#dark) to any custom color with dark-mode awareness
 * Save the current page as HTML or as OneNote native XML
+* Invoke an external [custom plugin](#plugin) to process a page
 * Check for updates and install upgrades on-demand

 Clean commands

 * Remove author/citation information from paragraphs
+* Remove pasted screen clipping and URL citation lines from page
 * Remove empty headers and "extra" empty lines between paragraphs
 * Remove spacing between paragraphs and headings
 * Show/Hide the page date and time stamps under the title on page or all pages in section